-In 2001 Dr. Sharp was introduced to Functional Medicine, which provides a biochemical framework for viewing health as the intricate and interconnected function of our physiological systems.
+In 2001, Dr. Sharp, our functional medicine doctor, was introduced to Functional Medicine, which provides a biochemical framework for viewing health as the intricate and interconnected function of our physiological systems.
 This helped bring a scientific basis to the Traditional Chinese Medicine he had studied in the late ’90s for an acupuncture course, where the causation of symptoms is understood in the context of connection and interrelatedness of systems.
-Under both of these paradigms, the assumption is that properly nurtured, the innate wisdom of the body can both defend itself against ‘invasion’ by pathogens and right itself when imbalance occurs.
+Under both of these paradigms, the assumption is that properly nurtured, the innate wisdom of the body can both defend itself against ‘invasion’ by pathogens and right itself when an imbalance occurs.

 Since then, his practice has been primarily this: